wabbajack-tools/mod-lists/noise/readme.md

 - [Text Guide](https://reshade.me/forum/troubleshooting/5227)

 #### Adding mods:

-1. When adding mods it is important to be able to use modding tools effectively and understand their purpose.
-Tools commonly used include xEdit, zEdit, Wrye Bash, DynDOLOD, xLODGEN, Mator Smash, Merge Plugins Hide, and TexGen.
+1. When adding mods it is important to be able to use modding tools.
+2. Tools commonly used include xEdit, zEdit, Wrye Bash, DynDOLOD, xLODGEN, Mator Smash, Merge Plugins Hide, and TexGen.
-2. Begin by adding your chosen mods into MO2 and place them in the left panel under the most appropriate separator.
-You can learn more about MO2 separators here: [Gamerpoets Video](https://www.youtube.com/watch?v=LwaC7gP7_JM)
+3. Add your mods into MO2 and place them in the left panel under the most appropriate separator.
+You can learn more about MO2 separators here:[Gamerpoets Video](https://www.youtube.com/watch?v=LwaC7gP7_JM)
-3. Check your added mods for conflicts with any other mods in the list using xEdit.
-Then proceed to use any tools that are necessary, like form conversion with the Creation Kit, mesh and texture optimization with Cathedral Assets Optimizer, etc.
+4. Check your mods for conflicts with any other mods in the list using xEdit.

+Then proceed to use any tools that are necessary, converting the form id by resaving plugins in the Creation Kit, or optimizing meshes and textures with [CAO](https://www.nexusmods.com/skyrimspecialedition/mods/23316).
+(These are necessary for converting oldrim mods to work with SE)

-Rebuild the bashed patch.
+Rebuild the bashed and smashed patches.
 Refer to [Lexy’s Guide](https://wiki.nexusmods.com/index.php/User:Darkladylexy/Finish_Page).

 ## F.A.Q.